This page lists characters who appear in Castlevania: Lords of Shadow

 "God is with me, monster!"

-Not So Different: Dracula mockingly says that he reminds him of his former self.
+- Not So Different: Dracula mockingly says that he reminds him of his former self.

-Public Domain Character: The name and characterisation of the golden paladin are most likely a reference to the hero of the french Chanson de Geste, La Chanson de Roland, who fought his last stand at the battle of Roncevaux/Roncesvalles in Spain.
-Both his and his legendary ounterpart's death involved quite a light show as well, to put it mildly.
+- Public Domain Character: The name and characterisation of the golden paladin are most likely a reference to the hero of the french Chanson de Geste, La Chanson de Roland, who fought his last stand at the battle of Roncevaux/Roncesvalles in Spain.
+Both his and his legendary counterpart's death involved quite a light show as well, to put it mildly.